asce2619/AnimeList/README.md

 # Anime Watch List

-Helps anime watchers keep track of the anime's they have watched
+Helps anime watchers keep track of the anime's they have watched using Java Swing

 Users can...
 1. Number the order in which they watched